-As a photographer I work mainly with the following themes which are interconnected: abstract, architecture, image, landscape, man and nature.
-It’s hard to find all these combined in one photograph, such is a rarity, because I don’t construct, but discover.
+As a photographer I work mainly with the following themes: abstract, architecture, portraits, landscape, man and nature.
+It’s hard to find all these combined in one photograph, such is a rarity, because most of the time I don’t construct, but discover.
 My photographs are therefore no composite units or compositions that are made in the studio and/or in the digital light room.

-Most of the photographs that you see in the slideshows at the top of this page are taken during regular discovery tours.
+Most of the photographs that you see in the portfolios above are taken during regular discovery tours.
 I take my camera along to the Amsterdam IJ and create pictures of what seems to me a beautiful composition.
-Or I’m in a museum in Athens and see an inspiring sculpture.
+Or I’m in a museum and see an inspiring sculpture.
 I travel to the volcanic island of Santorini in Greece and see how man affects nature.

 Only my portrait photography is staged now and then.

-More and more I search the combination of the aforementioned themes, such as in the photographs with the title “A Human Zip shows Nature his Abstract Expression”, in which I try to capture architecture and raw nature in one image.
+I am searching for combinations of the aforementioned themes, such as in the photographs with the title “A Human Zip shows Nature his Abstract Expression”, in which I try to capture architecture and raw nature in one image.
 I refer here to the work of the abstract expressionist painter Barnett Newman.
 So I do create, whenever I encounter similar viewpoints, photographs which are inspired by his work.

-In fact, all my creative work is about the human [dis]comfort in relation to nature and our desire to impose our will on it, to intervene in the biological world and make all culturally determined [that is human].
-Man can be seen as an insecure, doubting finder, discoverer, influencer, manipulator… A series as “Door Closed [Waiting to be Opened]” refers to our closed attitude to the true nature which lies hidden inside of us.
-It refers to Aldous Huxley’s famous book: “Doors of Perception”.
-With this series, I like to clarify symbolically that we [that is the cultural man] live our lives increasingly in a closed system and have turned our backs to the source of creation.
+Photographs titled “Door Closed [Waiting to be Opened]” refers to our closed attitude to the true nature which lies hidden inside of us.
+It’s title comes from Aldous Huxley’s famous book: “Doors of Perception”.
+With these photographs, I like to clarify symbolically that we [that is the cultural man] live our lives increasingly in a closed system and have turned our backs to nature.
 The doors should be opened for a fresh breeze.
 Broaden your horizons, I actually want to say.

-Almost every picture I have made has not been choreographed and are made just as they are presented here, only a few minor Photoshop adjustments are done.
+Almost every photograph I have made has not been choreographed and are made just as they are presented here, only a few minor photoshop adjustments are done.
 Pure registration of reality is starting point, but then again, man is a manipulator.